 Good things come in small packages

-Amsterdam-based Aidence combines data science and healthcare by developing artificial intelligence solutions for the medical industry.
-Their platform, Veye Chest, helps radiologists identify and characterise pulmonary nodules, small growths on the lung.
-These growths, particularly if they change size or shape over time, could be cancerous, and catching these markers early can help increase survival rates.
+Amsterdam-based Aidence combines data science and healthcare by developing artificial intelligence solutions for the field of oncology.
+Their first tool, Veye Lung Nodules, helps radiologists identify and characterise pulmonary nodules – small growths on the lung – and track their growth.
+These nodules, particularly if they change size or shape over time, could be cancerous, and catching these markers early can help increase survival rates.

 A recent NELSON study showed that CT screening for nodule volume management reduces lung cancer mortality by 26 percent, and more research is underway to further explore the impact of CT screening in improving patient outcomes.